Butternut Squash Macaroni and Cheese

 I began making this recipe when my son entered preschool.
 He’s always eaten foods at school that I could never convince him to eat at home, like green beans!
 Let’s face it, little ones can be picky eaters.
 And back then, I often had to get creative with sneaking vegetables into our family meals.

 Enter this ultra creamy and easy recipe for macaroni and cheese with all its familiar tangy and cheesy flavor.
-However, the sauce is made with a secret ingredient: fresh butternut squash!
-Not only is this pasta recipe gluten free, but it’s been a surefire way of getting my kids to enjoy a nutritious dose of veggies throughout the years.
+However, the sauce is made with a secret ingredient: fresh butternut squash.
+Not only is this pasta recipe gluten free, but it’s been a surefire way of getting my kids to actually enjoy their veggies throughout the years.
+I just know your family will love it, too!

-Seeing as we love pasta casseroles in my family, this baked mac and cheese is right up there with both my best-ever lasagna recipe and its gluten free version as an unfailing favorite.
+We love pasta casseroles in my family, and this baked butternut macaroni and cheese is right up there with both my best-ever lasagna recipe and its gluten free version as an all-time favorite!

 Butternut squash macaroni and cheese is spooned out of a baking dish